ilyasergey/YSC2229/source/week-11_bst.rst

 Deleting a node from BST
 ------------------------

-Deletion of a node from a BST is the most comlicated operation, as it requires significant restructuring of the tree in order to maintain its invariant.
+Deletion of a node from a BST is the most complicated operation, as it requires significant restructuring of the tree in order to maintain its invariant.

 Deletion of a non-leaf node from a tree will require some other nod to take its place.
 This can be achieved by the following operation for performing "transplantation" of one node by another::